 - Try standing up, stretching, taking breaks from your rigorous work schedule and make sure that every half an hour or so, you are away from your second life partner: the laptop/desktop!
 Don’t worry; it will not create any relationship issues!
 In fact, some amount of space is actually good for relationships, isn’t it?

 - Sleep.
 Oh no, not at work, but at home and for at least 7 hours daily to be fresh at work the next day.
-Also, make sure you’re not busy chatting away or watching forwarded videos on your latest smart phone right before you hit the bed.
+Also, make sure you’re not busy chatting away or watching forwarded videos on your latest smartphone right before you hit the bed.
 All of that can wait, not your healthy sleep!

-- Obviously most companies don’t allow a nap at work, but finding time to take one or just relax for 10-15min without thinking anything and breathing slowly will help you de-stress and get your health back in order.
+- Obviously, most companies don’t allow a nap at work, but finding time to take one or just relax for 10-15min without thinking anything and breathing slowly will help you de-stress and get your health back in order.

 - Cut back on drinking and smoking.
 Some addictions are only going to harm, no matter whether you’re working or not working!

 Work is what constitutes a major part of our lives and it is the reason for our survival.
 But it should not cut our lives short while we are trying to slog so hard to make a living.
 Instances of heart attacks, diabetes in people in late teens or early 20’s are increasing manifolds and the major cause is stress and a sedentary lifestyle.
 As such so many things are going wrong, why let your dream job, your passion, your only mode of survival become a villain in your life?
-Instead be a hero and take control of your life and don’t let work or colleagues or boss or your circumstances to walk over you!
+Instead, be a hero and take control of your life and don’t let work or colleagues or boss or your circumstances to walk over you!
 Let it be clear that you’re going to earn money and live a life of your dreams, but at your terms in a healthy state of body and mind.
-After all, you’re not just an employee, but a son, husband, brother, father and so many other things to so many people in your life.
+After all, you’re not just an employee, but a son, husband, brother, father and so many other things too so many people in your life.
 They want to see you happy, healthy and full of life, forever!
 Do it for them, if no one else!

 You must take all these precautions to live a better and healthy life with a thought in mind that things still might go wrong, health might go for a spin anytime and your savings and expenses might not be enough to cover for your emergency needs.
 For such unfortunate times, do consider the idea of investing in some back-up for rainy days.
-Whether it is a Mediclaim or a health insurance or a life insurance policy, a sound investment will help you and your near and dear ones in times of need!
+Whether it is a Mediclaim or health insurance or a life insurance policy, a sound investment will help you and your near and dear ones in times of need!

 Jobs, businesses, employment opportunities will come and go.
 Health, on the other hand, once lost is lost forever!
 No amount of money, resources, and contacts will get it back for you.
 It’s better to spend time and money on maintaining your health instead of trying to restore it and failing at it miserably.